-Coasting downhill in
+Coasting downhill in N

-N (Neutral) or with the ignition off is dangerous.
-Your brakes will have to do all the work of slowing down.
-They could get so hot that they wouldn't work well.
-You could crash.
-Always have your engine running and your vehicle in gear when you go downhill.
+(Neutral) or with the ignition

+off is dangerous.
+Your brakes will

+have to do all the work of slowing

+down.
+They could get so hot that

+they wouldn't work well.
+You

+could crash.
+Always have your

+engine running and your vehicle in

+gear when you go downhill.

 - Know how to go uphill.
-You may want to shift down to a lower gear.
-The lower gears help cool your engine and transaxle, and you can climb the hill better. - Stay in your own lane when driving on two-lane roads in hills or mountains.
+Shift down to D (Drive).
+This will help cool your engine and transaxle, and you can climb the hill better. - Stay in your own lane when driving on two-lane roads in hills or mountains.
 Don't swing wide or cut across the center of the road.
 Drive at speeds that let you stay in your own lane.
 That way, you won't be surprised by a vehicle coming toward you in the same lane. - It takes longer to pass another vehicle when you're going uphill.
 You'll want to leave extra room to pass.
 If a vehicle is passing you and doesn't have enough room, slow down to make it easier for the other vehicle to get by.